 MIRIAM SIMUN works at the intersection of ecology, technology and the body.
-Her practice spans multiple formats including video, performance, installation, and communal sensorial experiences.
-Trained as a sociologist she spends time in communities of experts ranging from biomedical engineers to botanists; hunters to human pollinators; octopuses to breastfeeding mothers.
+Her practice spans multiple formats including performance, installation, communal sensorial experiences.
+Trained as sociologist she spends time communities of experts ranging from biomedical engineers to botanists; hunters human pollinators; octopuses breastfeeding mothers.
 Taking on the role of 'artist-as-fieldworker,' much of her process is rooted in research as lived experience, forefronting corporeal and sensorial ways of learning, listening and knowing.
-Her work has been presented internationally, including the New Museum (NYC)), Himalayas Museum (Shanghai), Deutsche Bank Kunsthalle (Berlin), The Contemporary (Baltimore), Bogota Museum of Modern Art (Bogota), Ronald Feldman Fine Arts (New York), Museum of Fine Arts (Split), Museum of Arts and Design (New York), Robert Rauschenberg Gallery (New York), and the Beall Center for Art + Technology (California).
+Her work been presented internationally, has including the New Museum (NYC)), Himalayas Museum (Shanghai), Deutsche Bank Kunsthalle (Berlin), The Contemporary (Baltimore), Bogota Museum of Modern Art (Bogota), Ronald Feldman Fine Arts (New York), Museum of Fine Arts (Split), Museum of Arts and Design (New York), Robert Rauschenberg Gallery (New York), and the Beall Center for Art + Technology (California).